akerge/php-lab-one/php-mysql-lab-06-04-2018.md

 iv.
 Go to `main.js` file

-* Replace the `url` to point to `/mywebapp/application/registerHandler.php`, since we change the project structure
+* Replace the `url` to point to `/mywebapp/application/registerHandler.php`, since we changed the project structure

 * Fill the registration form, submit and check the table `users` in the db, to verify that the data was inserted correctly.